Delicious Coffee. Positive Impact.

 Looking after our planet

-When it comes to improving our environmental impact and carbon footprint, the two main areas to assess are our coffee buying and our operations.
-We follow the principle of assessing and reducing emissions in our operations before looking at offsetting those that we cannot eliminate.
+When it comes to improving our environmental impact and carbon footprint, the two main areas to assess are our supply chains and our operations.
+We follow the principle of firstly assessing and reducing emissions before looking at offsetting those that we cannot eliminate.

-At farm level, the main areas contributing to carbon emissions is in farm management and processing.
+At farm level, the main areas contributing to carbon emissions are in farm management and processing.

-This includes the potential use and type of herbicides, pesticide and fertilisers follower by treatment of by-products generated from production such as coffee pulp removed during washed processing and waste water from fermenting and washing coffee.
+This includes the potential use and type of herbicides, pesticides and fertilisers as well as the treatment of by-products generated from production such as coffee pulp removed during washed processing and waste water from fermenting and washing coffee.
 We work with our export partners to help us understand the reality on coffee farms and prioritise working with those suppliers who actively implement environmental protection in their own operations and engage with growers to help develop better practices without compromising their yields and livelihoods.

 At times this includes education and changing mindsets to promote environmental protection.
 Other times it means supporting growers (often from indigenous communities) who are already protecting their lands.
-And often also engaging with projects like investing in soil analysis to help growers reduce fertiliser input, promoting regenerative farming practices or designing and building water treatment or efficient composting facilities.
+And often also engaging with projects like investing in soil analysis to help growers reduce fertiliser input, promoting regenerative farming practices or designing and building efficient water treatment and composting facilities.

 Within our roasting operations the key areas for improvement are the fuel used for roasting and the packaging materials of our coffee.

 Whilst it is currently not viable for us to use other fuel than gas for the volume we produce, we have purposefully invested in a state of the Loring Smart roasting machine which uses an air recirculation system and makes the use of fuel as efficient as possible.
-We are also exploring the option of investing in a fully electric large capacity roasters as our next upgrade.
+We are currently exploring the viability of investing in a fully electric large capacity roaster vs using BioGas to power a gas operated option.